scrtlabs/SecretNetwork/docs/validators-and-full-nodes/join-validator-mainnet.md

 Or run: `enigmacli q staking validators | grep moniker`.
 You should see your moniker listed.

+## Dangers in running a validator

+There are a couple of scenarios that can lead to losing a precentage of your and your delegators' stake.
+These are called slashing events.

+The following is updated as of March 23, 2020.

+### Slashing for downtime

+Conditions for downtime:

+- Signing less than 2500 blocks out of every 5000-block window.
+For a block time of 5.8 seconds, this roughly translates to being up for 4 hours out of every 8-hour window.

+Penalties for downtime:

+- Slashing of 1% of your and your validators' staking amount.
+- Jailing for 10 minutes of your validator node.
+You don't earn block rewards for this period and at the end must manually unjail your node with `enigmacli tx slashing unjail --from <key-alias>`.

+### Slashing for double-signing

+Conditions for double-signing:

+- Your validator signs the same block height twice.

+Penalties for double-signing:

+- Slashing of 5% of your and your validators' staking amount.
+- Jailing forever (tombstoned) of your validator node.
+You cannot earn block rewards anymore with this validator and you and your delegators must redelegate your stake to a different validator.

 ## Protecting your validator agains DDoS attacks

 See [Sentry Nodes](/docs/validators-and-full-nodes/sentry-nodes.md).